What is an ASIN Number and Why is it Important to Amazon?

 If you’re new to selling on Amazon, the company’s persnickety requirements can be overwhelming.
-If you’ve used other platforms to sell online, Amazon’s terms can seem overboard.
-But there’s a good reason they’re the top retail platform on the planet, and its terms are part of the magic.
+Amazon’s terms can seem overboard if you’ve used other platforms to sell online.
+But there’s a good reason they’re the world’s top retail platform, and its terms are part of the magic.

 As part of its system, Amazon assigns unique inventory numbers to every item, called an ASIN.
-You may wonder what is an ASIN, but simply put, it stands for Amazon Standard Identification Number.
+You may wonder what an ASIN is, but it stands for Amazon Standard Identification Number.

 It’s more than just an inventory tracking number that ensures your customers get your product exactly as ordered — it also prevents your competitors from stealing your great ideas.

-Read on to find out more about this critical element of becoming a successful Amazon seller.
+Learn more about what is an ASIN number, this critical element of becoming a successful Amazon seller.

-Books have their own special designators, which we’ll touch on later.
+Books have their unique designators, which we’ll touch on later.

 The ASIN on Amazon provides a unique number for tracking inventory.
-Because the range of Amazon products is constantly growing, the use of an alphanumeric combination (both letters and numbers) provides a wider selection of unique identifiers.
+Because the range of Amazon products is constantly growing, using an alphanumeric combination (both letters and numbers) delivers a broader selection of unique identifiers.

 Amazon uses the ASIN to: